Student Learning Outcomes

 Students graduating from this program will:

-- synthesize teaching/learning theories
+- Synthesize teaching/learning theories and research

 Hands-on experience in objective writing, teaching, clinical instructing, test writing and student management are offered through educational experiences provided by master educators.